corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 section_menu: corda-5-beta
 ---

 This page describes how to deploy Corda 5 Beta.

-It assumes all necessary [prerequisites](../prerequisites.html) have been installed.
+All the necessary [prerequisites](../prerequisites.html) must have been satisfied before Corda is deployed.

-{{< note >}}
-PostgreSQL and Kafka must be running before a Corda cluster is deployed but the mechanism to achieve that is up to you.
+In particular, PostgreSQL and Kafka must be running.
+The mechanism to achieve that is up to you.
 For example, you can:

 * run PostgreSQL and Kafka on Kubernetes.
 * use a managed service such as Amazon RDS for PostgreSQL, Amazon Managed Streaming for Apache Kafka, or Confluent Cloud.
-{{< /note >}}

 ## Download and Push Container Images to a Registry